-You might already know that WeWork powers the real estate portfolios of enterprise corporations, including 38 percent of the Fortune 500.
-But before our global growth, WeWork was a startup, just like many of our current small business members.
+You might already know that WeWork powers the real estate portfolios of enterprise corporations, but before our global growth, WeWork was a startup, just like many of our current small business members.
 This uniquely positions us to understand what those companies need to succeed.
 In fact, 54 percent of our members globally credit WeWork with accelerating their company’s growth.

 We believe that access and community form the foundation of success for small businesses: access to what you need when you need it, whether it’s talent, resources, or specific assets; and a community to support you every step of the way.
 The office space you choose for your business should help you with both.
 This could manifest as an affordable space for your company in a convenient location.
 Space with flexible commitment terms and room to grow.
 Space to innovate, to try new things and learn from what works.
 Space to meet and connect with like-minded business decision-makers.
 Space to host clients.
 A space to belong.

 Yet, even when you believe you’ve found that ideal space, moving into it is costly—causing stress for even the biggest companies.
 For a small business, where every dollar counts, you need to feel sure that you’re making the right decision.
 So how can small businesses trust they’ve found that perfect balance of access and community?

 Six factors to consider when selecting a new workspace

 When selecting a new space for your business, consider these six factors to make sure you’re getting maximum value.

 1. Is your workspace as agile as your business?